Hydraulic torque wrench

-The hydraulic torque wrench was invented by George A. Sturdevant in Houston, Texas.
-The concept of a hydraulic powered torque wrench was first introduced on the market sometime in the early 1960s in a primitive form, and several key advances have been developed by manufacturers since that time which provided major advancements in the technology and usability of the tools far beyond the original concept tool.Today's tools offer benefits such as lighter weights, smaller nose radius dimensions for fitting into tight spaces, use of exotic alloys, actuation triggers on the tool itself, multi-position reaction members, 360° × 360° hose swivels, and the ability to run multiple tools simultaneously from a single power pack.
+The hydraulic torque wrench was invented in early 1970s.
+The concept of a hydraulic powered torque wrench was first introduced on the market sometime in the early 1960s in a primitive form, and several key advances have been developed by manufacturers since that time which provided major advancements in the technology and usability of the tools far beyond the original concept tool.

+Newer tools offer benefits such as lighter weights, smaller nose radius dimensions for fitting into tight spaces, use of exotic alloys, actuation triggers on the tool itself, multi-position reaction members, 360° × 360° hose swivels, and the ability to run multiple tools simultaneously from a single power pack.

 There are two types of hydraulic torque wrenches: square drive and low profile.
 Depending on the application, one or the other will be the best tool to use.

 The main characteristics of a hydraulic torque wrench which set it apart from other powered wrenches of similar function are that (1) it must generate torque using only hydraulic means (2) it must be self ratcheting, and (3) it must include an accurate method of determining the amount of torque applied.

 In 1985, the Research Council on Structural Connections specification permitted the use of the calibrated wrench method of installation, but with a clearer statement of the requirements of the method and its limitations.

 In the calibrated wrench method the wrench is calibrated or adjusted to shut off when the desired torque is reached.
-In practice, several bolts of the lot to be installed are tightened in a calibrating device that directly reads the tension in the bolt.
-The wrench is adjusted to shut off at bolt tensions that are a minimum of 5% greater than the required preload.
+The hydraulic ones do not have a standard calibration procedure, but the practice follows the manual torque standards ASME B107.14-2004, ISO 6789:2003, or similar ones.